Codecademy/docs/content/cpp/concepts/references/references.md

 ## 'const' Reference

-In C++, pass-by-reference with 'const' can be used for a function where the parameter(s) won’t change inside the function.
+In C++, pass-by-reference with `const` can be used for a function where the parameter(s) won’t change inside the function.

 This saves the computational cost of making a copy of the argument.